-Iran says its military shot down Ukrainian passenger plane in error
+Iran says its military shot down Ukrainian plane in 'disastrous mistake'

 In Twitter messages, angry Iranians asked why the plane was allowed to take off with tensions in Iran so high.
 The plane came down when Tehran was on alert for U.S. reprisals in the hours after Iran launched rockets at U.S. troops in Iraqi bases.

+Iran’s Revolutionary Guards, in a rare admission of error, apologized to the nation and accepted full responsibility.

+Senior Guards commander Amirali Hajizadeh said he had informed Iran’s authorities on Wednesday about the unintentional strike, a comment that raised questions about why officials had publicly denied it for so long.

-Iran’s Revolutionary Guards apologised to the nation and accepted full responsibility.
-Senior Guards commander Amirali Hajizadeh said he wished “I could die” when he heard the news about the incident, state media reported.
+Speaking on state television, he said he wished “I could die” when he heard the news about the incident.

 Responding to Iran’s announcement on Saturday, Ukraine demanded an official apology and compensation.
-Canadian Prime Minister Justin Trudeau said he would work “to ensure a complete and thorough investigation” and wanted Iran’s full cooperation.
+Canadian Prime Minister Justin Trudeau called for “a complete and thorough investigation” with Iran’s full cooperation.

 Iranian Foreign Minister Mohammad Javad Zarif wrote on Twitter that “human error at time of crisis caused by U.S. adventurism led to disaster”, citing an initial armed forces investigation into the crash of the Boeing 737-800.

-A military statement said the plane flew close to a sensitive military site of the elite Revolutionary Guards.
-At the time, planes had been spotted on radar near strategic sites leading to “further alertness” in air defences.
+A military statement said the plane flew close to a sensitive military site of the elite Revolutionary Guards a time of high alert, although Ukraine and the carrier said the plane had not deviated from a normal flight corridor.

+Ukraine International Airlines said Iran should have closed the airport.
+Its vice president said the plane stuck strictly to its course and the carrier had received no indication it faced a threat.
+Instead, he said, it had been permitted to take off.

+Aviation experts said it is up to a country to close its airspace when there is a risk and many other airlines were diverting planes from the area.

-Experts said a probe would almost certainly have revealed tell-tale signs on the fuselage remains of a missile strike.
+Experts said a probe would almost certainly have revealed tell-tale signs on the smashed fuselage of a missile strike.

 “There’s nothing you can do to cover it up or hide it,” said Anthony Brickhouse, an air safety expert at Embry-Riddle Aeronautical University and former U.S. National Transportation Safety Board investigator.
 “Evidence is evidence.”